 Before you can move on to apply for your tax-exempt status, you will need to obtain an employee identification number (EIN).
 This is a nine-digit number that the IRS will use whenever they interact with your nonprofit.

 You may be asking, what if I don’t have any employees?
-You’ll still need one.
+You will still need a tax ID number.

 They are pretty easy to get.
-You just apply for your EIN on the IRS website where you’ll answer a few questions about your nonprofit.
+You just apply for your EIN on the IRS website where you will answer a few questions about your nonprofit.

-One important thing to note, when filling out your EIN questionnaire, you’ll have to do it in a 15-minute time window so make sure you have time to fill out the form and questionnaire distraction-free.
+One important thing to note, when filling out your EIN questionnaire, you hall have to do it in a 15-minute time window so make sure you have time to fill out the form and questionnaire distraction-free.